Kawaban/Win-Your-Life-Mobile/README.md

 - **Internationalization**: Support for multiple language versions using `string resources`.
 - **Theming**: Implementation of light and dark themes compatible with Material You.
 - **Support for two language versions**: Polish and English.
-- **Light and Dark Mode**: Adjust the appearance of the app to suit user preferences.

 ### PL
 **Win your Life!** to zaawansowana aplikacja mobilna typu TODO lista, stworzona w celu wspierania użytkowników w